zero-functional/zero-functional/README.md

 ## Debugging using `-->>`

-As `zero_functional` is still work in progress and macros are still kind of experimental in Nim, it can happen that the compiler crashes or that compile errors are hard to understand.
+As `zero_functional` macros are sometimes tricky to use, it can happen that the compiler crashes or that compile errors are hard to understand.

 To see the actual code that is generated (provided the generation itself does not crash) you can use the `-->>` operator which prints the representation `repr` of the actual generated nim code.
-It is also useful for checking what the expression is generating under the hood.
+It is also useful for checking what the macros are generating under the hood.

 ```nim
 let a = [1,2,3]